Cyclic nucleotides as second messengers in plants

 Together, these approaches will establish cAMP/cGMP as bona fide second messengers in plants.
 We provide a rich resource to investigate their involvement in any chosen signalling mechanism or cellular response, while offering tools to manipulate their signalling output for both fundamental discoveries and targeted applications.

-This strategy poses considerable intellectual and methodological challenges, but our robust initial results, including functionality of cAMP/cGMP sensors, show a conceptual breakthrough is feasible, dramatically expanding our current view on plant signalling and beyond.
+This strategy poses considerable intellectual and methodological challenges, but our robust initial results, including the functionality of cAMP/cGMP sensors, show a conceptual breakthrough is feasible.
+This could dramatically expand our current view on plant signalling and beyond.

 Financiële details & Tijdlijn